Quantitative psychology: Research areas

 Quantitative psychologists generally have a main area of interest.
 Notable research areas in psychometrics include item response theory and computer adaptive testing, which focus on education and intelligence testing.
-Other research areas include modeling psychological processes through time series analysis, such as in fMRI data collection, and structural equation modeling, social network analysis, human decision science, and statistical genetics.
+Other research areas include structural equation modeling, social network analysis, human decision science, statistical genetics, and modeling psychological processes through time series analysis, such as in fMRI data collection.

-Two common types of psychometric tests are aptitude tests, which are supposed to measure raw intellectual suitability for a purpose, and personality tests, which aim to assess character, temperament, and how the subject deals with problems.
+Two common types of psychometric tests are aptitude tests, which are supposed to measure raw intellectual suitability for a purpose, and personality tests, which aim to assess tendencies toward certain thoughts, feelings, or behaviors.

-Item response theory is based on the application of related mathematical models to testing data.
-Because it is generally regarded as superior to classical test theory, it is the preferred method for developing scales in the United States, especially when optimal decisions are demanded, as in so-called high-stakes tests, e.g., the Graduate Record Examination (GRE) and Graduate Management Admission Test (GMAT).
+Item response theory (IRT) is based on the application of related mathematical models to testing data.
+Because it is generally regarded as superior to classical test theory, it is the preferred method for developing scales in the United States.
+IRT is especially preferred when optimal decisions are demanded in so-called high-stakes tests, such as the Graduate Record Examination (GRE) and Graduate Management Admission Test (GMAT).

 Professional organizations

 Quantitative psychology is served by several scientific organizations.
-These include the Psychometric Society, Division 5 of the American Psychological Association (Evaluation, Measurement and Statistics), the Society of Multivariate Experimental Psychology, and the European Society for Methodology.
+These include the Psychometric Society, Division 5 of the American Psychological Association (Quantitative and Qualitative Methods), the Society of Multivariate Experimental Psychology, and the European Society for Methodology.
 Associated disciplines include statistics, mathematics, educational measurement, educational statistics, sociology, and political science.
-Several scholarly journals reflect the efforts of scientists in these areas, notably Psychometrika, Psychological Methods, Multivariate Behavioral Research, and Structural Equation Modeling.
+Several scholarly journals reflect the efforts of scientists in these areas, notably Psychometrika, Psychological Methods, Multivariate Behavioral Research, Journal of Mathematical Psychology, and Structural Equation Modeling (journal).